substrait-io/substrait-java/ci/release/README.md

   # Current version on production: 2.5.7, version planned to use for maintenance: 2.1.7
   $ git checkout -b new_feature_lots_changes beta
   ```
-  After your PR is merged to main branch, you could see the new libraries available at Sonatype snapshots environment.
+  After your PR is merged to beta branch, you could see the new libraries available at Sonatype snapshots environment.

 Branches configuration: